Greyhound FAQ

 Why do greyhounds make good pets?

-Greyhounds are affectionate, friendly dogs, who thrive on attention and human companionship and make terrific pets.
-They’ve been bred to be fast, healthy, intelligent and good tempered.
-Greyhounds have spent most of their lives in the company of other dogs, their trainers and handlers.
-The greyhound’s sociability makes them great with other pets, and their calm temperament makes them wonderful around children and friends.
-They are intelligent house pets, clean, quiet, and a loving companion.
-Because they have very little body fat for insulation from heat and cold, greyhounds are totally inside companion pets.
+Greyhounds are affectionate, friendly dogs that thrive on attention and human companionship.
+They’ve been bred to be fast, healthy, intelligent, and good tempered – they make terrific pets.
+Greyhounds have spent most of their lives in the company of other dogs, their trainers, and their handlers.
+The greyhounds’ sociability makes them good with other pets and their calm temperament usually makes them tolerant of children.
+They are clean, quiet, and loving companions, and make intelligent house pets.
+Because they have very little body fat for insulation from heat and cold, greyhounds must be totally inside companion pets.
 Greyhounds are low maintenance pets when it comes to grooming due to their short, sleek coats.
-Many adopters who have previously been allergic to other breeds report having no trouble with a greyhound in their home.
+Many adopters who are allergic to other breeds report having no trouble with a greyhound in their home.

 How old are retired greyhounds?

-Retired racers are usually between two and five years old, which is the mandatory retirement age.
-Occasionally the older brood matrons or stud greyhounds will be available for adoption, usually around the age of 8-10 years.
+Retired racers are usually between two and five years old.
+Occasionally the older brood matrons or stud greyhounds will be available for adoption, usually around the age of 6 to 8 years.
+The NGA rules require that a greyhound retire before he/she turns six.

 What is their life expectancy?